Ken Goldstein wants to argue—-but also wants to know the point of the argument.

-Ken Goldstein most recently was Chairman & CEO of SHOP.COM.
-Previously he was Executive Vice President & Managing Director of Disney Online, and VP of Entertainment & Education for Broderbund Software.
+Ken Goldstein has served as Chairman & CEO of SHOP.COM, Executive Vice President & Managing Director of Disney Online, and VP / Executive Publisher of Entertainment & Education for Broderbund Software.
 He currently advises start-ups and established companies on brands, creative talent, e-commerce, and digital media strategy.
-His first novel, This Is Rage, was recently published by The Story Plant.
-Ken is on the boards of Thrift Books LLC and Good Men Media, Inc.
+Ken is on the boards of Thrift Books LLC and Good Men Media, Inc. He publishes the business blog CorporateIntel.us and his first book, This Is Rage: A Novel of Silicon Valley and Other Madness, was published in 2013 by The Story Plant.
+His second book, Endless Encores, will be published by The Story Plant in 2015.

 Messing up is fine.
 Good even.
 Because according to Ken Goldstein, a momentary instance of failure is the single best opportunity a business will ever have to connect with a customer’s conviction.